-Company has a creditor of $ 1100 and short term borrowings of $ 400 these come under current liabilities, therefore, the total current liability of the company is $ 1500.
-Company has a long term borrowings i.e. non-current liabilities of $ 7000.
+The company has a creditor of $ 1100 and short term borrowings of $ 400 these come under current liabilities, therefore, the total current liability of the company is $ 1500.
+The company has long term borrowings i.e. non-current liabilities of $ 7000.

 - Total Liability = Current Liability + Non – Current Liability